Parents of autistic teenager who died hail ‘milestone’ NHS training guidance

 The code of practice on statutory learning disability and autism training is named after 18-year-old Oliver McGowan.

-The parents of an autistic teenager who died after being prescribed medication against his and his parents’ wishes have hailed as a “significant milestone” the publication of guidance they hope will safeguard others.
+The parents of an autistic teenager who died after being prescribed medication against his and his parents’ wishes have hailed the publication of guidance they hope will safeguard others as a “significant milestone”.

 A report in 2020 found 18-year-old Oliver McGowan’s death four years earlier was “potentially avoidable”.